cryptomilk/garage/README.md

 ### Polling Intervals

 Default polling intervals by connector type:
-- **VW/Skoda/Audi/Seat/Volvo**: 180 seconds (3 minutes)
+- **VW/Skoda/Audi/Seat/Volvo**: 300 seconds (5 minutes)
 - **Tronity**: 60 seconds (1 minute)

 You can customize these during configuration setup.
+Note that the API endpoints are rate limited, better do not go lower than the defaults.

 ### Log Levels